Escape the busy Tuscan capital for the Ligurian coast. Find out about taking the train from Florence to Cinque Terre-Corniglia.

 Frequent Trains from Florence Santa Maria Novella to Corniglia

 Getting from Firenze Santa Maria Novella station to the Cinque Terre-Corniglia station requires taking either two or three trains.
 No matter which option you choose, the trip takes from 2.5-3 hours, and tickets cost $20-28.

-Your first option, with just one connection, is to take the Regionale train from Firenze Santa Maria Novella to La Spezia, and then another 13-minute Regionale train from La Spezia to Corniglia.
-With two connections you first go to Pisa Centrale, on a Regionale train, then an InterCity to Levanto, then another quick Regionale train from Levanto to Corniglia.
+Your first option, with just one connection, is to take the Regionale train from Firenze Santa Maria Novella to La Spezia station, and then another 13-minute Regionale train from La Spezia to Corniglia.
+The option with two connections requires you to first go to Pisa Centrale on a Regionale train, then an InterCity to Levanto, and finally another quick Regionale train from Levanto to Corniglia.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.